teamputtygen/hn-docs/docs/researcher/binary-images.rst

 ================

 Uploading of binary VM images is strongly discouraged.
-Use of the Nuvla features for creating portable recipes (optionally with the "build" feature) or the use of containers are preferred solutions.
+Use of the Nuvla features for creating `portable recipes`_ (optionally with the `build feature`_) or the use of containers are preferred solutions.

+OTC
+---

 Nonetheless, if you must use a binary VM image, you can upload the image to OTC.
 The documentation for making private images available